2 minutes read

-The size and scope of the respective way of working: for example, it is probably less challenging to experiment with new forms of organizing in a start-up team vs. transforming a long-standing enterprise.
+It is probably less challenging, as an example, to experiment with new forms of organizing in a start-up team vs. transforming a long-standing enterprise.
 Implementing new forms only within a sub-unit of an otherwise classically structured organization poses special challenges requiring context-specific adaptation and innovation.

-The heritage culture and the degree of un-learning required: for example, the cultural value and the practical relevance attached to hierarchy will define the change effort required.
+The cultural value and the practical relevance attached to hierarchy will define the change effort required.
 Un-learning requires not only willingness but also steady encounters with the unfamiliar, and continuous support.

 In this session, we invite you to join the debate on how to approach, design, and practice agile organizing beyond the team level and explore the relevance of context.